Financial Aid

 It is easy to feel overwhelmed when navigating the financial aid process.
 Here you will find your Financial Aid Checklist of steps that need to be completed so we can determine your financial aid eligibility.
 If you have questions or need any assistance with the financial aid process, please feel free to make an appointment with the Financial Aid Office

-4. Complete the Master Promissory Note also on the FAFSA homepage at the bottom.
-We are listed as Community Based Education and Development.
+- 4. Complete Master Promissory Note here: https://studentaid.gov/mpn/.
+We are listed as community based education and development.

 U.S. citizens and eligible non-citizens who wish to be considered for financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to determine a student’s eligibility for federal and state financial aid.
 Complete the FAFSA every academic year, as early as possible.
 The FAFSA becomes available each year on October 1st.
 CBD College’s Federal School Code is 032503.